This Company with 2m Wallets Knows Where Revolution Is Happening

 People in the emerging markets, such as Africa and Asia are actually starting to use cryptocurrencies for transactions, she told in an interview with Cryptonews.com.
 According to her, it is estimated that in 2025 up to 50% of global population will live in the emerging markets.

 “These people are the future and we need to give them an opportunity to use the financial system.
 Most of the people in the emerging markets are underbanked,” Golebiewska stressed, adding that companies will find a huge base of customers there.

-Since its launch in 2013, Luno has crossed a total turnover of EUR 3 billion and became profitable in February last year, said Golebiewska, who's also a speaker at Switch! conference, the largest modern technology and entrepreneurship event in the Baltic region.
+Since its launch in 2013, Luno has crossed a total turnover of EUR 3 billion and became profitable in February last year, said Golebiewska, who’s also a speaker at Switch! conference, a modern technology and entrepreneurship event in the Baltic region.

 Currently, their highest priority is global expansion.

 Luno was established under the name BitX, with a focus on the South African market.
 They later expanded towards other emerging markets, since they found that people are more open towards crypto in those countries.